Loading

 The call sounds like your CFO.
 The cadence is right.
 The urgency is familiar.

 A wire transfer needs to go out today.
-It's confidential.
+It is confidential.
 The normal approval process doesn't apply this time.

-This is a deepfake voice scam, and accounts payable teams are its most valuable target.
-Not because they're careless, but because their job is to move money quickly when leadership asks.
+This is a deepfake voice scam and accounts payable teams are its most valuable target.
+Not because they are careless but because their job is to move money quickly when leadership asks.

 Building strong controls around financial approvals is no longer just about locking down system access.
-It's also about what happens when the phone rings and the voice on the other end sounds exactly right.
+It is also about what happens when the phone rings and the voice on the other end sounds exactly right.

 Why Accounts Payable Teams Are the Primary Target

-Accounts payable (AP) teams handle what attackers care about most: payments.
-They process invoices, authorize wire transfers, and manage vendor banking details.
-They're also trained to respond quickly to requests from leadership, especially when a request comes marked urgent and confidential.
+Accounts payable (AP) teams handle what attackers care about most which is payments.
+They process invoices, authorize wire transfers and manage vendor banking details.
+They are also trained to respond quickly to requests from leadership when a request comes marked urgent and confidential.

 That combination of financial authority and habitual responsiveness makes AP teams the top target for impersonation-based fraud.